Schools or bars? Opening classrooms may mean hard choices

 “It’s what allows so many adults, especially people without much means, to get back to work,” Rothschild said.
 “There’s this huge downstream effect in the short run of getting people back into school, which you may not be able to say in the same sort of way for bars and restaurants.”

+— The total number of confirmed cases in the U.S. has passed 3 million, meaning nearly 1 in every 100 people has been confirmed as infected.

+— Several U.S. states on Thursday reported record levels of confirmed coronavirus cases, hospitalizations or deaths.
+Florida announced a record daily death toll of 120, while Texas reported a record death toll of more than 100.
+Arizona officials reported a record 3,437 patients hospitalized as of Wednesday, and a record number of those, 575, on ventilators.

-But if a community has a high level of infection, public health experts say reopening classrooms will be risky, even if schools try to require masks and follow social distancing guidelines.
+If a U.S. community has a high level of infection, public health experts say reopening classrooms will be risky, even if schools try to require masks and follow social distancing guidelines.

 Hundreds of children and staff have been infected in COVID-19 outbreaks tied to graduation ceremonies and summer camps, including in Missouri, Texas, Louisiana, Georgia, North Carolina, Tennessee, New York and Florida.
 Organizers of at least one of the camps said they were following guidelines issued by the Centers for Disease Control and Prevention.